mvught/JAMF-and-bputil/README.md

 ### Script
 Remember well that the user must be an "admin" and "volumeowner" to set security to Full.
 Otherwise, it won't work and the policy fails.
+We use SAP Privileges to evaluate the admin rights.

 ## Note and disclaimer